-On January 7, 2010, Fabiola Is Ra El Bey filed a Motion for Leave to Proceed In Forma Pauperis [doc. #1] and a Complaint [doc. #2] against Hunt Leibert in this Court.
+On February 19, 2010, Fabiola Is Ra El Bey filed a Complaint [doc. #1] against Hunt Leibert and the individual Defendants in this Court.
 In the Complaint, Fabiola Is Ra El Bey asserted that this Court had subject matter jurisdiction under the federal question jurisdiction statute, see 28 U.S.C. § 1331, as well as under the diversity jurisdiction statute.
 See id. § 1332.
 She asserted that the basis for diversity jurisdiction was that "Fabiola Is Ra El Bey is an aboriginal/indigenous Moorish American domiciled without the United States"; that Hunt Leibert "is a citizen of the State of Connecticut"; and that the amount in controversy exceeded \$75,000.
+She further asserted that this Court has jurisdiction "founded upon Public Ministry."
+She alleged, among other things, that Hunt

-She alleged, inter alia, that Hunt Leibert was a debt collector and was liable for communicating with her without giving her sufficient notice of her right to dispute the debt as required by the Fair Debt Collection Practices Act ("FDCPA").
+Leibert was a debt collector and was liable for communicating with her without giving her sufficient notice of her right to dispute the debt as required by the Fair Debt Collection Practices Act ("FDCPA").
 See 15 U.S.C. § 1692g(a)-(b).
-Although the Complaint was not a model of clarity, it clearly asserted an FDCPA claim.
-See Compl. [doc. #2] at 1 ("This is an action for violation of the Fair Debt Collection Practices Act ").
+Although the Complaint was not a model of clarity, it asserted an FDCPA claim.
+See Compl. [doc. # 1] at 8 ("The Defendants did not communicate in a timely fashion that they were a debt collector.
+This is, [sic] a violation under the FDCPA . . . . ").
+The complaint also alleged a claim under the Racketeer Influenced and Corrupt Organizations ("RICO") Act, 18 U.S.C. § 19641 et seq., although the basis for the RICO claim was ambiguous.
+See Compl. [doc. # 1] at 2 ("This action arises under the U.S.C., Title 18, § 1962 R.I.C.O. . . . . ").
+On March 11, 2010, Fabiola Is Ra El Bey filed her First Amended Complaint, which is currently the operative pleading.
+The original Complaint and the First Amended Complaint are virtually identical.